 The new company caught on immediately with local audiences and critics, and within a few seasons, Woolly had outgrown its initial home and rented a warehouse along the 14th Street corridor, where it continued its explosive growth in artistry, audience, and impact for 13 years.
 Plays premiered on the Woolly stage began to be produced in New York and across the country, and Woolly’s company of actors emerged as stars of the Washington theater scene.

 Responding to the neglect of its historic 14th Street neighborhood, Woolly Mammoth also launched an award-winning outreach program to make a difference in the lives of young people.
-It offered low-cost acting classes and pioneered the idea of “Pay-What-You-Can” nights at the theater.
+It offered low-cost acting classes and pioneered the idea of “Pay What You Will” nights at the theater.
 People of all backgrounds and all ages responded to the exceptional creativity of Woolly’s plays and programs.

 In May 2005, after more than four years of performing in other venues and a hugely successful capital campaign, Woolly Mammoth opened the doors of its first permanent home—a new 265-seat, courtyard-style theater in the heart of downtown Washington, DC, where the company pursues its long-range vision of becoming the epicenter of challenging new theater in America.

 To mark its 30th anniversary, Woolly chose to look forward instead of back.
 It invited colleagues from around the country and neighbors from around the block to participate in a conference called “Who’s In Your Circle?
 Theatre, Democracy, and Engagement in the Twenty-First Century.”
 This inquiry refocused Woolly on the role of the theater in Washington, DC’s civic discourse and led to the development of our innovative Connectivity Department.